 How Much Does the Iredell County Demolition Permit Bond Cost?

-The Iredell County Demolition Permit bond costs just $100 per year.
+The Iredell County Demolition Permit bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Bond?

 All property owners or contractors seeking to remove or demolish a building in Iredell County, North Carolina must purchase a surety bond as a prerequisite to obtaining a demolition permit.

 BondExchange now offers monthly pay-as-you-go subscriptions for surety bonds.
 Your customers are able to purchase their bonds on a monthly basis and cancel them anytime.
 Learn more here.